pbrucla/cyber-instancer/README.md

 Please note: setup for this application is done in 3 stages: deploying a kubernetes cluster, setting up a docker container repository, and (finally) actually deploying this app into the kubernetes cluster.

+There are essentially 3 ways to run this application.

+- Production: Run the kubernetes cluster on a remote server, which will contain redis and the instancer application itself, with a separate Postgres and docker container registry service hosted locally or on another machine
+  - See the "Requirements", "Config files", "Kubernetes setup", and "Database setup" sections below
+- Partially Local: Run the kubernetes cluster on a remote server, but the cyber instancer, redis, and postgres services will run locally.
+This is the easiest way to run a full application without requiring large amounts of configuration for each user if a kubernetes cluster is already setup.
+This option also allows for subdomain provisioning to work properly.
+  - simply setup `config.yml`, `k3s.yaml`, and then use docker compose
+  - See the "Requirements", "Config files", "Kubernetes setup", and "Docker Compose" sections below
+- Fully Local: Run everything locallys.
+This can be done manually or by using the provided Vagrantfile.
+  - This setup does not support https and will require manual /etc/hosts editing or similar for (sub)domains to access instancer
+  - See "Config files" and "Vagrant" sections below

 ## Requirements:

 - A kubernetes cluster.
 For this project (and this setup tutorial), we will be using [k3s](https://k3s.io/) deployed on a linux box, so [the minimum k3s requirement](https://docs.k3s.io/installation/requirements) must be met: